Last updated on July 2, 2023 by Wandering our World

 - If you are walking a main trail, make sure you choose to camp in a place that won’t be in any other hiker’s or walker’s way.

 - When wild camping in the Lake District you must never make a campfire.
-For cooking, use a storm cooker.
+You might want to think about bringing a storm cooker with you for cooking.
+They tend to be safe, and are often fine to use – but you should check local laws first.
 The Swedish brand Trangia make fantastic storm cookers that are virtually indestructible.
 Portable solar ovens, like this one by GoSun, are also a good fuel-less option.

 - Take any rubbish with you, and leave your camping spot the way you found it.

 Below are some of our top tips for camping in the Lake District!